JoePedroza/UT-VIRT_DATA-GROUP-6-Project/README.md

 ## Dashboard
 - See our storyboard on Google Slides Presentation
-- Chekcout the in-progress dashboard at the following link: https://ut-covid-project.herokuapp.com/
+- Checkout our dashboard at the following link: https://ut-covid-project.herokuapp.com/
 - Below is the description of the dashboards interactive element(s)